Setting Up Webhooks

 which indicates which type of event triggered the webhook.

-Description | event | resource_type |
+Description | Event | Resource Type |

 ---|---|---|